polylogyx/platform-docs/Alerts/Readme.md

 3. Expand the Alerted Entry pane to view event-related details.
     1. Review event-related details, such as ID, action, target path, and time.
     2. Optionally, click Alerted Entry to view the event.
 4. Click the Host State tab to view node-related information.
+The displayed tabs vary based on the alert information.
+(SIR)
-    1. Click the uptime tab
+    1. View details in the various tabs.
+    2. Optionally, for node-specific information use the Search field available in the various tabs.
 5. Click the Host Events tab to